fuzzah/fuzzaide/tools/README.md

 A: Wireshark can only dump packets one by one, you'd have to click on each one and save them "by hand". <br>

 Q: **Is there any deduplication of packets?** <br>
 A: Yes, input packets are checked so that no duplicates are saved or displayed, but existing files in output directory are not checked.
-For such a check one may use dupmanage.py (see above).<br>
+For such a check one may use dupmanage.py (see above).
+To process all packets (with possible duplicates) one may use `--allow-duplicates`. <br>

 ### split-dir-contents.py
 This Python script may be used to "split" given directory into multiple directories by copying/moving files.
 For example, let's say some tool can only work with up to 100 files, otherwise it hangs.<br>